kultur666-com/www/docs/_posts/2016-11-23-madness-incarnate-by-nihilistinen-barbaarisuus-a-comment.md

 ---
 id: 6730
-title: '&#8216;Madness Incarnate&#8217; by Nihilistinen Barbaarisuus - A Comment'
+title: '\'Madness Incarnate\' by Nihilistinen Barbaarisuus - A Comment'
 date: '2016-11-23T00:10:20+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''Madness Incarnate'' album by Nihilistinen Barbaarisuus (2016).'